r4wand/go-opentelemetry/README.md

 - `google.golang.org/grpc/credentials`: gRPC credentials for secure communication
 - `go.opentelemetry.io/otel/exporters/otlp/otlptrace`: OpenTelemetry exporter for tracing data
 - `go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracegrpc`: OpenTelemetry exporter for tracing data over gRPC

+## Metrics Export

+The application exports metrics to Signoz, a cloud-native observability platform.
+You can view the metrics in the Signoz dashboard to monitor the performance of the application. but you can export to any OpenTelemetry compatible service.